-This drug has a black box warning for bleeding.
-Users must regularly test their International Normalized Ratio (INR), a blood-clotting measurement.
+This drug has a black box warning for serious bleeding.
+Patients taking warfarin must get frequent lab work measuring the International Normalized Ratio (INR), a blood-clotting measurement.

-The tests help determine dosage.
-Any changes to diet, the starting or stopping of other drugs, or certain lifestyle choices, such as alcohol intake or cigarette smoking, can all alter a patient’s INR.
+The test helps determine dosage.
+Changes to diet, starting or stopping other drugs, and certain lifestyle choices, such as alcohol intake or cigarette smoking, can alter a patient’s INR.

 What Does Warfarin Treat?

-Warfarin fights blood clots.
-It prevents clots from forming in blood and blood vessels.
-The drug treats certain types of irregular heartbeats.
+Warfarin prevents and treats clots from forming in the blood.
+The drug prevents problems due to certain types of irregular heartbeats.
 It is also used in patients who have suffered a heart attack or have prosthetic heart valves.